zac-heisey/zac-heisey.github.io/_courses/building-a-solid-foundation-with-html.md

 This declaration, written as the first line of code in any HTML document, indicates to the browser how the document should be rendered.
 MDN web docs [provides a solid explanation](https://developer.mozilla.org/en-US/docs/Glossary/Doctype):

-> “In HTML, the doctype is the required “`<!DOCTYPE html>`" preamble found at the top of all documents.
-Its sole purpose is to prevent a browser from switching into so-called [“quirks mode”](https://developer.mozilla.org/en-US/docs/Quirks_Mode_and_Standards_Mode)when rendering a document; that is, the "`<!DOCTYPE html>`" doctype ensures that the browser makes a best-effort attempt at following the relevant specifications, rather than using a different rendering mode that is incompatible with some specifications.”
+> “In HTML, the doctype is the required “<!DOCTYPE html>" preamble found at the top of all documents.
+Its sole purpose is to prevent a browser from switching into so-called [“quirks mode”](https://developer.mozilla.org/en-US/docs/Quirks_Mode_and_Standards_Mode) when rendering a document; that is, the "<!DOCTYPE html>" doctype ensures that the browser makes a best-effort attempt at following the relevant specifications, rather than using a different rendering mode that is incompatible with some specifications.”

 Once we’ve declared to the browser the type of document to be rendered with `<!DOCTYPE html>`, we use the `<html>` tag to define the _root element_ of our markup.
 Sometimes referred to as the _main root_, the `<html>` element is top-level element in our markup, meaning all other elements are descendants of the `<html>` element.